 Custis History, Family Crest & Coats of Arms

 Custis is one of the many new names that came to England following the Norman Conquest of 1066.
-The name Custis comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+The name Custis comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Custis family